Atim33/autopdfexporter-sketch-plugin/README.md

 # Auto PDF Exporter nSlicer Sketch Plugin
-A Sketch Plugin to auto-export all '[S]' Prefix artboards to a single pdf, no slices needed! by auto creating slices from prefixed Artboards and exporting them.
+A Sketch Plugin to auto-export all '[S]' Prefix artboards to a single pdf, no slices needed!
+Plugin auto creates slices from prefixed Artboards and exports them into a single page-sorted pdf file.